togiberlin/ui_ux_handbook/README.md

-# User Interface and User Experience Design Handbook (Remote Independent Contractor Edition 2021)
+# User Interface and User Experience Design Handbook (How to Become a Remote UX Designer in 2021)

 ![Book Cover](book_cover.png)